 What Is a Garnet?

-Most widely known for its deep red color, garnets actually come in a variety of other colors which makes them unique!
+Most widely known as a deep red gemstone, garnets come in various other colors, making them unique!
 Orange, purple, black, green, and blue (although extremely rare) are all common colors for this gemstone.
-From the purple garnet with its royal plum color to the Demantoid garnet with its vivid green color, there’s no doubt that garnets are a thing of beauty.
+From the purple garnet with its royal plum color to the demantoid garnet with its vivid green color, there’s no doubt that garnets are a thing of beauty.
 Some garnets even come in color-changing varieties, where the stone will reveal different colors depending on the light.
 While appearing to look gray, the stone will then change to a purple hue when viewed under a different light!
 If your birthstone is garnet, but you’re not a fan of the red color, chances are there’s another garnet that has a color you’ll love!

 The rarity of a garnet depends on the specific variety you have your eye on.
 The major types include pyrope, almandine, spessartine, grossular, and andradite.
-Some can be much rarer, and thus more expensive, such as the Demantoid mentioned above.
+Some can be much rarer and thus more expensive, such as the demantoid or tsavorite mentioned below.
 However, the popular deep red garnets are much more common.

 Garnet Engagement Rings

-If you still want a diamond alternative that looks like a Garnet, we would recommend the Ruby.
-The ruby has a hardness of 9 and is much more durable than the Garnet.
+If you still want a diamond alternative that looks like a garnet, we would recommend the ruby.
+The ruby has a hardness of 9 and is much more durable than the garnet.
 The downside is that rubies are more expensive and rare.
 If you’re looking for something that is more pink than red, you might want to look into the light pink rose quartz.
 It’s even more affordable, too.

 How To Care For Garnet

 Remember, even if you’re not born in January, you can still don a stunning garnet birthstone.
 Many brides choose stunning birthstones such as emeralds, rubies, and sapphires.
-It’s wonderful to have so many choices and if you’re born in April your birthstone is our personal favorite, the diamond– although we prefer them lab-grown!
+It’s beautiful to have so many choices, and if you’re born in April, your birthstone is our personal favorite, the diamond– although we prefer them lab-grown!